raycrawford/scouts_pack_771/open_items.md

 The mypacksite calendar has been updated.

+### 10/12/2018 update
+* Called and left Dave a message confirming for Saturday, November 11th.

 ### Actions:
 * RC to schedule on the November 10th (Saturday) 1 - 3
   * Call Dave Smith @ (859) 441-0703